 Ron joined Watsi on January 3rd, 2014.
-Seven years ago, Ron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ron's most recent donation traveled 1,900 miles to support John, an adorable 1-month-old infant from Haiti, to fund hydrocephalus treatment so he can grow in good health.
+Eight years ago, Ron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ron's most recent donation traveled 8,800 miles to support Cheng, a retired rice farmer from Cambodia, to fund cataract surgery to restore her vision and independence.

 Ron has funded healthcare for 108 patients in 13 countries.